wader/bump/README.md

 `fetch:<url>`, `<http://>` or `<https://>`

-Fetch a URL and produce one version with the content as the key "name".
+Fetch a URL and produce one version with the content as the key &#34;name&#34;.

 ```sh
 $ bump pipeline 'fetch:http://libjpeg.sourceforge.net|/latest release is version (\w+)/'